DennisSchenkel/PP4-Cityfur/README.md

 Bugs to mention:
 - Upload of images and the way I fixed it with pillow.
 - Buggy closing of modals.
-Modals did not close properly when clicking outside of the modal.
+Modals did not close properly when clicking outside the modal.
-- In development it came to the situation that the search field was not showing in the mobil view due to wrong use of bootstrap.
+- In development it came to the situation that the search field was not showing in the mobile view due to wrong use of bootstrap.

 - When adding the Guest Update feature, the updated data was not saves, because the form validation has noticed the existing database entry as duplicate of the same dataset and so the validation threw an error.
     - To solve this, the validation has to ignore the duplicate of their own dataset.
 So exclude the dataset with given ID in the validation process.

 Agile project management:  <br>
-During the process of deveolment, the kanban board and backlog, userstories, tasks and milestones were constantly addapting to new findings and changing requirements.
+During the process of development, the kanban board and backlog, user stories, tasks and milestones were constantly adapting to new findings and changing requirements.
 Feature request have been modified, added or the priority was changed.

 Further information:
-Naming conventions for guests: Name Addon helps to better distinguish between two guests with the same name.
+Naming conventions for guests: Name addon helps to better distinguish between two guests with the same name.
 Often fur color, size or breed are used as name addon.